-1. Within its competence, the Tripartite Commission shall be empowered to:

-b) hear information from parties to the Tripartite Commission on issues falling within its competence at the sessions of the Tripartite Commission;

-c) request from the executive authorities of Georgia and respective municipal bodies, as well as from other institutions, the materials necessary to review issues, in accordance with the procedures established the legislation of Georgia;

-d) invite, if necessary, in accordance with the procedures established by the legislation of Georgia, representatives from different agencies, and specialists and experts in their respective fields, to draft appropriate proposals and recommendations.
-Conflicts of interests shall be avoided when inviting the said persons;

-e) draft and present proposals on issues falling within its competence to interested persons.

-2. The tenure of members of the Tripartite Commission shall be 3 years.
-A new composition of the Tripartite Commission shall be determined before the tenure of the previous composition expires.

-3. The statute of the Tripartite Commission determining the composition, structure, and procedures for activities and for approving its composition, shall be approved by an ordinance of the Government of Georgia.

-4. The Tripartite Commission shall be empowered to set up permanent or temporary sub-committees and working groups to review specific issues.
-A permanent sub-committee shall be set up within the Tripartite Commission, whose function shall be to hold consultations on issues related to international labour standards provided for by Convention No 144 concerning tripartite consultations to promote the implementation of international labour standards, adopted at the 61st Session of the International Labour Conference (Geneva, 21 June 1976).
+- 1. Within its competence, the Tripartite Commission shall be empowered to: - a) review issues raised by parties in accordance with the procedures established by the legislation of Georgia; - b) hear information from parties to the Tripartite Commission on issues falling within its competence at the sessions of the Tripartite Commission; - c) request from the executive authorities of Georgia and respective municipal bodies, as well as from other institutions, the materials necessary to review issues, in accordance with the procedures established the legislation of Georgia; - d) invite, if necessary, in accordance with the procedures established by the legislation of Georgia, representatives from differe agencies, and specialists and experts in their respective fields, to draft appropriate proposals and recommendations.
+Conflicts o interests shall be avoided when inviting the said persons; - e) draft and present proposals on issues falling within its competence to interested persons. - 2.
+The tenure of members of the Tripartite Commission shall be 3 years.
+A new composition of the Tripartite Commission shall be determined before the tenure of the previous composition expires. - 3.
+The statute of the Tripartite Commission determining the composition, structure, and procedures for activities and fo approving its composition, shall be approved by an ordinance of the Government of Georgia. - 4.
+The Tripartite Commission shall be empowered to set up permanent or temporary sub-committees and working groups to review specific issues.
+A permanent sub-committee shall be set up within the Tripartite Commission, whose function shall be shold consultations on issues related to international labour standards provided for by Convention No 144 concerning tripartit consultations to promote the implementation of international labour standards, adopted at the 61st Session of the International Labour Conference (Geneva, 21 June 1976).